 Blue Ranch in Florida

 The City of Delray Beach in Florida is filled with color.
-From artist's studios to a poet's cottage near the Atlantic Ocean, the blue color of the sky and ocean permeate the surroundings.
+From an artist's studio to a poet's cottage near the Atlantic Ocean, the blue color of the sky and ocean permeate the surroundings.

 The Pink Gable of Colorado Springs